kenlies/42ft_irc/README.md

 	- maybe list of channels where operator idk bro

 - commands (what we can receive from clients)
-	- server commands
-		- connect
-		- disconnect
-		- join channel
-		- leave channel
-		- set nicname
-		- set username
+	- each command should have a send method
-		- authentication as in subject????
+		- needs target as parameter (user or channel)
-		- private message to user
+		- takes the IRC protocol message parameters
-	- channel commands
-		- kick
-		- invite
-		- topic
-		- mode
+	- each command should have a receive method
+		- should accept IRC message parameters if there is any
-		- client sends message to channel
+		- execute whatever the message expects to be executed
+	- each command should have an attribute to check if it needs operator permissions to be executed

 - we need to be able to send valid IRC responses to the client
 	- parser for the incoming messages
+		- if we get the tag and the source, we just ignore them and get the command until the \r\n
-	- assembler for the messages we send
+	- assembler for the messages we send (this will most likely be called by the send method in command objects)
+		- will join the command and the parameters

+- MIGHT COME BACK HERE AGAIN:
 	- things we need to send to client
 		- ping the client to make sure they are still connected
 			- if the disconnect, update channels